TheFixerDevelopment/WorldEditArt/.github/CONTRIBUTING.md

 ## Issues
 You can find the issue tracker [here](../../issues).

+When you create an issue, please put crash dumps in code blocks like this:

+\`\`\`

+(Crash dump here)

+\`\`\`

+Please, before creating an issue, search if the question is asked first.

+Also, these are some frequently asked invalid issues:

+* There is no `plugin.yml`.
+I can't compile the plugin.
+	* The plugin uses the [NOWHERE framework](https://github.com/PEMapModder/NOWHERE).
+You can't compile it using normal methods.
+	* Please use the [`compile.php`](../compile.php) to compile the plugin.
+You can also find compiled builds of the plugin [here](../compile).
+* Error messages related to `yaml_parse()`, caused by WorldEditArt:
+	* You have syntax errors in the YAML config.
+Please read the error message and fix it yourself.
+* Crash because `[Server thread/CRITICAL]: AssertionError: "WorldEditArt does not work on ****" (EXCEPTION)`
+	* WorldEditArt is an advanced plugin that uses many sophisticated structures.
+It may cause issues if used on unofficial builds of PocketMine-MP (PocketMine-Soft is supported).
+	* And no, you will not be provided with any help to forcefully load this plugin on third-party versions of PocketMine.
+* API 1.x.x
+	* WorldEditArt uses PHP 7.
+API 1.x.x is no longer supported.

 #### I have a question
 For support, please go to the chatroom at [![https://gitter.im/PEMapModder/WorldEditArt](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/PEMapModder/WorldEditArt).
 The issue tracker is for tracking issues on the plugin itself, not tracking support questions.